Lech, Czech, and Rus

 Lech, Czech and Rus (/cs/, /pl/) refers to a founding legend of three Slavic brothers who founded three Slavic peoples: the Poles, the Czechs, and the Rus'.
 The three legendary brothers appear together in the Wielkopolska Chronicle, compiled in the early 14th century.
 The legend states that the brothers, on a hunting trip, followed different prey and thus travelled (and settled) in different directions: Lech in the northwest, Czech in the west, and Rus in the northeast.
-There are multiple versions of the legend, including several regional variants throughout West Slavic, and to lesser extent, other Slavic countries that mention only one or two brothers.
+There are multiple versions of the legend, including several regional variants throughout West Slavic, and to a lesser extent, other Slavic countries that mention only one or two brothers.
 The three also figure into the origin myth of South Slavic peoples in some legends.
-Their stories are often, to some extent as well, used as a myth to understand the eventual foundation of the Polish, Czech and Ruthenian states, in accordance with the legend.
+Their stories are often, to some extent, as well, used as a myth to understand the eventual foundation of the Polish, Czech and Ruthenian states, in accordance with the legend.